matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 **Transmission Control Protocol (TCP):** An internet communication protocol that allows two devices to form a connection and stream data

 **Transmission control protocol (TCP) 3-way handshake:** A three-step process used to establish an authenticated connection between two devices on a network

+**Transport Layer:** The transport layer includes protocols to control the flow of traffic across a network.
+These protocols permit or deny communication with other devices and include information about the status of the connection.
+Activities of this layer include error control, which ensures data is flowing smoothly across the network.

 ## U